abhinav4848/Obsidian-Medicine/lichen planus.md

 [[Koebner's phenomenon]] #named Can appear at the site of a trauma/scar as well.

 E.g.: *Healthcare worker in elderly home (not always scabies) has itchy, scaly, shiny rash on wrist & fine white streaks overlying the lesion.
 Nails have ridges & are thickened in the middle.
 Buccal mucosa has lacy white pattern.*

-## Differentials
-It must be differentiated from lichenoid drug eruptions caused by anti hypertensives and anti malarial drugs.
 ## Treatment
 *Usually self resolves.*

 - Can give Topical Steroids/Tacrolimus (immunosuppressant). #steroid
 - Oral lichen planus:
 	- Mouthwash: Benzydamine- locally acting NSAID.
 	- Meticulous oral hygiene: brushing teeth and gums, regular visits to dentist, once-weekly mouthwash with diluted chlorhexidine or benzydamine
 - Extensive lichen planus needs oral steroids/immunosuppression (Mycophenolate mofetil).
-- Hair & nail lichen planus may need Methotrexate to avoid permanent damage.
+- Hair & nail lichen planus may need [[Methotrexate]] to avoid permanent damage.
 - UVB phototherapy is added as a 2nd line treatment.

+---
+# Differentials
+It must be differentiated from lichenoid drug eruptions caused by anti hypertensives and anti malarial drugs.
-# Lichenoid drug eruptions
+### Lichenoid drug eruptions
 **Causes:**
 - Gold,
 - [[Quinine]]